TheNHBushman.com

 “It could have been a lot worse.”

 This is the tow truck operator that Michael called.
 One never knows how skilled someone may or may not be in Taiwan because no one is honest about their capabilities.
-Often, men brag about being able to do something, when in reality they can’t do shit.
+Often, men brag about being able to do something, when in reality they can’t do squat.

 This guy went to work right away, beginning with an assessment of the situation and a plan for recovering the vehicle.
 Once approved by Michael, he went to work.